-Our TOP 3 Filter coffee machine buys for 2020
+Our TOP 3 Filter coffee machine buys

 … with links to buying choices in UK, Europe, USA, and Canada.

 Affiliate Disclosure : As an Amazon Associate I earn from qualifying purchases.
 Some of the links in this post are affiliate links and if you go through them to make a purchase I may earn a commission.

 The best 3 coffee machines, for 3 different reasons.

 Where are you on your journey with coffee, and which one suits your needs best ?

 Filter coffee machines – where the coffee is made by pouring or dripping the water through coffee grounds held in a filter… traditionally to a carafe that then keeps the coffee warm for a significant length of time.
 We have to tell you that we have been particularly fussy in this category.
 There were so many choices, but we didn’t find many that we would recommend !
 We’ve chosen the best, most different, most modern.